humminghorse/spring-frontend-integration-example/README.md

 % make watch
 ```

-then auto building process, that watching change on scirpt files and run build automatically, will start.
+then auto building process, that watching change on files (scripts and styles) and run build automatically, will start.
 Built results will be outputted to todo-app/src/main/resources/static directory.

 For manual build, move todo-client directory and